davidhoness/sstv_decoder/README.md

     - Signals = `Normal`
     - Mode = `Auto`
     - Click play `►` button.
 Nothing will happen, but just click it to start the receiver.
-    - Open `sstv_test.mp3` in Chromium browser.
-Let it play.
+    - Open `sstv_test.mp3` in the Chromium browser.
+You can either drag and drop the file from File Manager or just enter `file:///home/pi/sstv_test.mp3` into the address bar.
+    - Let it play.
 Note that with VLC Media Player you get a skewed image sometimes.

     ![image](qsstv_decode.png)